 13. Show a square with 10 square units.

-14. Make a rectangle with an area of 6 and state what the perimeter is.
+14. Make a rectangle with an area of 6.
+What is its perimeter?

 15. Make a hexagon and determine the perimeter.